Don't Miss Any Builds' Updates!

 So, we will start taking a look at the basics: the technical specs.
 What differences can you see at first glance?

-And last but not least… prices are very similar.
-Ryzen prices tend to be around $10 cheaper though.
+And last but not least… prices are very similar, although it’s easy to find the Ryzen models cheaper than Intel’s.

 Due to the higher number of threads, Ryzen CPUs are especially recommended for multi-core applications, such as video editing, deep learning, graphic design, … but will it be also better for gaming?